data-dependent/osrs-guides/skilling.md

 Most tick manipulation in skilling amounts to carefully controlling the so-called skilling tick.
 There's two relevant variables for this: One is a `global tick counter` that starts at 0 on a server reboot and increments by one every tick before any player's client input and another is a player-specific variable called the `skilling tick` that specifies a value of the global tick counter where a skilling action can occur.

 Sometimes people refer to the skilling tick minus the global tick counter as the _skilling timer_, which can be conceptually convenient since it lets us not be explicit about the value of the global tick counter.
+Note that the skilling timer is unrelated to "timers" in Henke's model.
 The skilling timer counts down by one every tick and the skilling action occurs when the skilling timer "goes off" and hits 0.
 We will refer to the skilling timer most of the times that we mention setting the value of the skilling tick: for convenience, we sometimes write that we are delaying the skilling timer by _k+1_ in place of writing that we are setting the skilling timer to _k_.
 This is helpful because there are _k+1_ ticks between when the timer is set and when it goes off; for example, harpoon fishing a shark takes 6 ticks, but only sets the skilling timer to 5 on the first interaction.

 In most skilling examples, which skilling action occurs when the skilling timer goes off is determined through what we're interacting with.
 We can only interact with one entity (object, item, npc, or player) at a time.